nharrisonau/R-Diff/README.md

 #### Backdoor track status

-The exact number of collected historical baselines depends on the current `pipeline/baselines_config.json` and host build environment.
+Baseline collection depends on the current `pipeline/baselines_config.json` and host build environment.
 After each run, use `outputs/targets/reports/baselines_report.csv` as the source of truth for:

 - per-target collected baseline versions,